OliviaTabares/STAT545-hw-Rodriguez-Arelis-Alexi/hw03/hw3_dplyr_ggplot2.md

 ![](hw3_dplyr_ggplot2_files/figure-markdown_github-ascii_identifiers/unnamed-chunk-10-1.png)

-We don't need to modifiy the scale of the y-axis in this plot since `ggplot2()` automatically adapts it to our current range of values (pretty convenient!).
-The evolution of the African life expectancy over time seems promising from 1952 to 1987, but it stops its upward trend beginning 1987 until 2007 (there must be a reason why this is happening, and we will need further data in order to find it out).
+We don't need to modify the scale of the y-axis in this plot since `ggplot2()` automatically adapts it to our current range of values (pretty convenient!).
+The evolution of the African life expectancy over time seems promising from 1952 to 1987, but it stops its upward trend beginning 1987 (there must be a reason why this is happening, and we will need further data in order to find it out).
 Note the significant gap in 2007 between Africa (a rough average of 55 years) versus Oceania with its two countries (a rough average close to 80 years).
 We can say that the other three continents in 2007 (Europe, the Americas and Asia) have acceptable average life expectancies above 70 years in that same year.

 ### *4. Report the absolute and/or relative abundance of countries with low life expectancy over time by continent: Compute some measure of worldwide life expectancy – you decide – a mean or median or some other quantile or perhaps your current age.
 Then determine how many countries on each continent have a life expectancy less than this benchmark, for each year.*